 "YOU ARE MY HANDS" - Deiter F. Uctdorf

-story is told that during the bombing of city in World War II, largestatue of Jesus Christ was severely damaged.
-When the townspeople foundthe statue among the rubble, they mourned because it had been belovedsymbol of their faith and of God’s presence in their lives.
+A story is told that during the bombing of a city in World War II, a largestatue of Jesus Christ was severely damaged.
+When the townspeople foundthe statue among the rubble, they mourned because it had been a belovedsymbol of their faith and of God’s presence in their lives.

 We Are the Hands of Christ